What Does ACH Stand For?

 - Processing fees that are lower than credit card swipe fees

-- Getting paid by vendors – or making payments to suppliers – in a way that’s easy to track (there’s an instant electronic record) and safe
+- Getting paid by vendors—or paying suppliers—in a way that’s easy to track and safe (there’s an instant electronic record of everything)

-Businesses face the same problem as consumers: there’s a direct link to your checking account, and any errors or unexpected withdrawals can cause problems.
-In addition, businesses need to be careful of customers reversing charges and taking back payment (for whatever reason).
+Businesses face the same problem as consumers: There’s a direct link to your checking account, and any errors or unexpected withdrawals can cause problems.
+What’s more, businesses need to be careful of customers reversing charges and taking back payment.
+That said, it’s harder to reverse an ACH payment than it is to reverse a credit card payment.

 For more details on how businesses use ACH, read about ACH processing.